ardani/slim-common/readme.md

 Copy the templates from `common/htdocs` into the root of your project:

-    your-app > cp -R common/templates ./
+    your-app > cp -R common/templates/* ./

-Optionally, setup a symlink for the CSS and JS packages that ride along with common
+Optionally, change directory into your new `./htdocs` folder, and setup a symlink for the CSS and JS packages that ride along with common

+    your-app > cd htdocs
-    your-app > ln -s common/htdocs ./htdocs/common
+    your-app/htdocs > ln -s common/htdocs common

 Last step: you need to set your `AUTH_SALT` config setting in `./config.php`.
 The value you put in that constant will be used for encrypting things like passwords.